sandy-pj2007/spider_softwaretasks/part_2/output/SandyaParthiban_106125103_task_1.md

 ### Impact

-Because the license subsystem was never cleaned up after execution, subsequent fuzzing iterations could encounter inconsistent initialization behaviour.
-This can reduce fuzzing effectiveness and prevent proper state reset between executions.
+Because the license state was never cleared, it makes the reset of state through subsequent fuzzing iterations reducing the fuzzing efficiency.

 ### Fix